 - Call 911.
 “Once you get safely away from the impaired driver, you should report the driver to the nearest law enforcement agency as soon as possible.
 You may contact the Highway Patrol from your cellular phone by dialing *HP.”

 Taking Legal Action After a Drunk Driving Accident in South Carolina

 Unfortunately, in many cases, it simply will not be possible to get out of the way of a drunk driver.
 Whether the drunk driver comes out of nowhere or he or she is completely out of control, sometimes it simply will not be possible to avoid being hit.
 If you are injured or a loved one is tragically killed in a drunk driving accident in South Carolina this summer, you should:

 1. Report the Accident to Your Insurance Company

 Auto insurance covers drunk driving accidents, and all drivers are required to carry insurance under South Carolina law.
 Reporting the accident to your insurer will start the claims process, and your insurance company will deal with the drunk driver’s insurer to collect payment for your injury-related losses or your loved one’s death.

 However, while this may sound simple enough (and, indeed, securing financial compensation after a drunk driving accident should be easy), the reality is that it can be extremely difficult to secure just compensation after a drunk driving accident.
 The drunk driver’s insurance company will deny liability, and you will need to present evidence in order to prove that the drunk driver was at fault in the accident.
-As a result, in order to protect your rights, you will need to hire an experienced attorney, and you should choose an attorney who will be willing to take your case to court if necessary.
+As a result, in order to protect your rights, you will need to hire an experienced drunk driving accident attorney, and you should choose an attorney who will be willing to take your case to court if necessary.